zsvoboda/dbd/README.md

 ```

 ## Generate a new DBD project
-You can generate initial layout of your DBD project using the `init` command:
+You can generate DBD project initial layout by executing `init` command:

 ```shell
 dbd init <new-project-name>